RhetTbull/osxmetadata/README.md

 mirror, get, list, backup.  --backup and --restore are mutually exclusive.
 Other options may be combined or chained together.

+Finder tags (tags attribute) contain both a name and an optional color.
+To specify the color, append comma + color name (e.g. 'red') after the tag name.
+For example --set tags Foo,red.
+Valid color names are: gray, green, purple, blue, yellow, red, orange.
+If color is not specified but a tag of the same name has already been assigned a color in the Finder, the same color will automatically be assigned.

 Short Name      Description
 authors         kMDItemAuthors, com.apple.metadata:kMDItemAuthors; The
                 author, or authors, of the contents of the file.
 A list of